Luuk-Dev/Spotify-Info/README.md

 # Spotify Info
-A library to receive information about Spotify songs.
+A library to receive information about Spotify songs and playlists without a token.

 ## Validate url's
 To validate a Spotify url, you can use different functions, depending on the type of url you would like to validate.
 The available functions are: